Tanya Saracho's road to 'Vida'

 "[The main characters] are not the children of immigrants," she said.
 "They're the grandchildren of immigrants, and that's important too, because that's American.
 That's being American."

-At Starz, Saracho recently inked a three year overall deal, which means she'll develop new projects for the network.
+At Starz, Saracho, who's worked on shows like "How to Get Away with Murder" and "Devious Maids," recently inked a three year overall deal, which means she'll develop new projects for the network.
 Or, as Saracho explains it to her mother, a loving and faith-driven woman who has never been Los Angeles and doesn't quite understand what her daughter does for a living: "They gave me a job for three more years."

 With "Vida," her first show for Starz, she became the first Latina showrunner in the premium cable space, according to the network's senior vice president of original programming, Martha Fernandez.